IBM/teaching-your-monolith-to-dance/docs/runtime-modernization/README.md

   - Application with appropriate security role and classloader visibility is specified by `application` element.

   - Database is configured using the `dataSource` element.
 Note that Liberty variables are used for certain attributes (e.g. `serverName="${DB_HOST}"`).
-This will allow the containerized application to be deployed to different environments (e.g production database vs testing database).
+This will allow the containerized application to be deployed to different environments (e.g. production database vs testing database).

   - The configuration to process the MicroProfile JWT token is defined using `mpJWT` element.